ChrisChinchilla/chrischinchilla.com/_posts/2021/2021-09-07-my-audio-video-production-setup.md

 ## Disclaimer

 I spend a lot of time on making videos, and some of the product links here are affiliate links to cover even some of the time and money I have invested.
-If yo udon't like affiliate links, but would still like to say thanks, subscribe to my [YouTube](https://www.youtube.com/channel/UCgnrx8qi4qhmN6sBebdDrmg) or [Twitch](https://www.twitch.tv/chrischinchilla) channel, or find [other ways to support me on my website](https://chrischinchilla.com/support/).
+If you don't like affiliate links, but would still like to say thanks, subscribe to my [YouTube](https://www.youtube.com/channel/UCgnrx8qi4qhmN6sBebdDrmg) or [Twitch](https://www.twitch.tv/chrischinchilla) channel, or find [other ways to support me on my website](https://chrischinchilla.com/support/).

 ## A vs B setup